chege/googletest-json-serde/README.md

 [dev-dependencies]
 googletest = "0.14"
 serde_json = "1"

-# this crate
-googletest-serde-json = { path = "." } # or use the registry name/version when published
+googletest-serde-json = "0.1" # replace with the latest version on crates.io
 ```

 In tests: